How to Deploy Postgres on Kubernetes for a Scalable Web Application

 • The password of the Postgres Pod.
 Use the secret postgres-secret or the value you set for it.

 • The SSL mode of the Postgres Pod.
-Use the environment variable POSTGRES_SSLMODE or the default value prefer.
+Use the environment variable POSTGRES_SSLMODE or the default value you prefer.

 • The SSL certificate and key files of the Postgres Pod.
 Use the secret postgres-ssl or the files you set for it.